-Use design, technology and play to accelerate a carbon-neutral society.
+Use brand-led innovation and experience design to accelerate a carbon-neutral society.

 Penny Black engages its partners to question how their company’s futures can be made better, to identify strategies that build and future-proof the organisation, and of course, realise long term growth in a more sustainable, regenerative way.